 Mission / History

-The National Sports Media Association & Hall of Fame is a 501(c)(3) non-profit organization, which seeks to develop educational opportunities for those who are interested in pursuing a career in sports media, through networking, interning, mentoring and scholarship programs.
+The National Sports Media Association, Inc. is a 501(c)(3) non-profit organization, which seeks to develop educational opportunities for those who are interested in pursuing a career in sports media, through networking, interning, mentoring, and scholarship programs.

 The NSMA also honors, preserves and celebrates the diverse legacy of sports media in the United States.

 In 2016, NSSA changed its name to the National Sports Media Association, Inc. (NSMA), and in 2017, moved its annual awards weekend and headquarters to Winston-Salem, NC.

 In 2018, NSMA added the Ann Spencer Sports Connector Award dinner to its schedule of events, honoring the award’s namesake as well as an annual local recipient, chosen for helping to connect the community through sports.